Home Health Services

 Where do you sleep the best?
 Where do you feel the most comfortable?
 Where do you prefer to be when you don’t feel good?
-If you’re like most people the answer is probably “at home”.
+If you’re like most people, the answer is probably “at home”.
 That answer is a good one.
 For many, consistency is comfort and where there is comfort there is healing.
 If you find yourself or someone you care about in a situation where medical care at home is necessary, Hammond-Henry Hospital Home Health team (formerly known as Circle of Care) is ready to assist you in your in-home healthcare needs.
-Under direction of a provider, we provide exceptional, quality, caring professionals.
+Under the direction of a provider, we provide exceptional, quality, caring professionals.

 Hammond-Henry Hospital Home Health Accreditation and Accolades:

 - Recognized in the top 10% nationwide for patient satisfaction (Hurst Gold Standard)